milofultz/swiki/README.md

 #### Frame

 A `frame.html` file in the `_swiki` directory with all of your markdown files.
 This accepts `{{title}}`, `{{description}}`, and `{{content}}` tags, to fill in the title and description from the page's front matter and the content of the page.
 A sitemap will also be rendered at `index.html`, so you can link to that, too.

+Here is an example that includes basic CSS to make a generally good looking and easy to read webpage.

 ```html
 <!doctype html>